MerelMoehn/cheffies/README.md

 ## Project Planning
 The project was planned and built in four sprints each consisting of one week.
 The project tool used was GitHub Projects & Issues.
 The issues were mapped on a kanban board using labels and swimming lanes.

-When I started working on an User Story, the story was added to the milestone and dragged and dropped into "in progress", when finished, the story was dragged & dropped into the "done" lane.
-To clarify, I only noticed when having finished 95% of my project that setting a story to 'done' did not close the story.
-Therefore most of the stories have the same closing date.

-I decided to focus on creating the main back-end functionalities first before focusing on front-end.
-This decision was made based on the availability of support during the Christmas holidays.

 [View stories/bugs included in sprint 1.](https://github.com/MerelMoehn/cheffies/milestone/1?closed=1)
 [View stories/bugs included in sprint 2.](https://github.com/MerelMoehn/cheffies/milestone/2?closed=1)